respawn-app/FlowMVI/docs/quickstart.md

   button presses.
 * The `MVIAction` is a one-off event that should happen in the UI or that the subscriber should handle.
     * Examples include snackbars, popup messages, sounds and so on.
+    * Prefer using state instead of events if possible if you are able to declaratively handle an event.
+[Read more here](https://proandroiddev.com/viewmodel-events-as-state-are-an-antipattern-35ff4fbc6fb6).
     * Do not confuse States with Actions!
-Actions are **one-off, "fire and forget" events**.
+Actions are **one-off, "fire and forget" events** that cannot be tracked after being sent.
     * Actions are **sent and received sequentially**.
     * Actions are sent from Store to the UI.
 Intents are sent in the other direction.
     * Actions are not strictly guaranteed to be received by the subscriber, so do not use them for crucial elements of